RecordPoint/RecordPoint.Connectors.SDK.Java/README.md

 ```

 In some environments and runtimes, the `netty` dependency in `azure-identity` may cause issues and can be replaced with
-the OKHttpClient instead by including the following instead:
+the OKHttpClient instead by including the following:

 ```xml
 <dependency>